 The heartbreaking truth is that those who seek asylum face a fierce battle.
 Once they reach the US, they’ll face intense scrutiny, including interviews with government officials to determine “credible fear.”

 Trump has stated in the past that in order to seek asylum in the US, migrants must first attempt to do so in Mexico.
-Newsweek highlighted that this is not true – asylees have the right to choose.
+On the contrary, Newsweek highlighted that this is not true – asylees have the right to choose.

 Any foreign national has the right to seek asylum in the United States.
 Additionally, each asylum seeker has the right to a fair judicial process in the country of their choosing.
 For many, the right to asylum may mean the difference between life and death.
-Read more about the asylum process and asylees’ rights via the United Nation’s Refugee Agency.
+You can read further about the asylum process and asylees’ rights via the United Nation’s Refugee Agency.